 As childcare courses show, literacy is improved by reading to children, as it helps to improve memory, listening & thinking skills, as well as their vocabulary and imagination.
-Rather than the reading of a book simply being an enjoyable pastime for kids, it helps literacy in a number of ways.
+Rather than reading a book simply being an enjoyable pastime for kids, it helps literacy in many ways.

 Reading to your child helps them to: